bitfocus/companion-module-extron-ipl-t-pcs4/HELP.md

-# Module for Extron extron-ipl-t-pcs4
+# Module for Extron IPL-T-PCS4

-> this module connects via a telnet connection.
+> This module connects via a telnet connection.

 ## Extra Information